Cosby5/All-My-Stars/README.md

 ## Objective-C

+- [brainflow](https://github.com/OpenBCI/brainflow) - BrainFlow is a library intended to obtain, parse and analyze EEG, EMG, ECG and other kinds of data from biosensors
+- [brainflow](https://github.com/brainflow-dev/brainflow) - BrainFlow is a library intended to obtain, parse and analyze EEG, EMG, ECG and other kinds of data from biosensors
 - [font8x8](https://github.com/dhepper/font8x8) - 8x8 monochrome bitmap fonts for rendering
 - [selfcontrol](https://github.com/SelfControlApp/selfcontrol) - :skull: Mac app to block your own access to distracting websites etc for a predetermined period of time.
 It can not be undone by the app or by a restart – you must wait for the timer to run out.
 - [ChatSecure-iOS](https://github.com/ChatSecure/ChatSecure-iOS) - ChatSecure is a free and open source encrypted chat client for iOS that supports OTR and OMEMO encryption over XMPP.